-Pianoworks, written by Janet and Alan Bullard and published by OUP, is popular with students due to its clear, detailed explanation, logical progression, great (and grown-up) music choices, and excellent supplementary books.
+Pianoworks, written by Janet and Alan Bullard and published by OUP, has been the first-choice method in my own teaching studio for several years.
+It has proven popular due to its clear, detailed explanation, logical progression, great (and grown-up) music choices, and excellent supplementary books.

 The Pianoworks books share a uniform house style and presentation, with exemplary clarity, text and notation engraving.
 After several years of using the whole series, I have yet to spot a single misprint, which speaks to the outstanding editorial of the series.

 An adult approach…

 Pianoworks offers a fast, no-nonsense approach to piano playing, with an emphasis on independent learning and solid notation reading.
 There is plenty of text, all engagingly and clearly written to enable the adult learner to progress at their own pace between lessons.

 Early pieces are composed in five note positions, the location varying from one piece to the next; a small keyboard diagram identifies where the hands should be positioned, and from there the player is expected to read the notes for themselves.